anishu23/JWTQuickCode/README.md

 # JWTQuickCode
-Quickly code jwt signed sign in and me api using express and node for a coding interview
+Quickly code jwt signed sign in and me api using express and node for a coding session